-The positions of Chairman of the Board and Chief Executive Officer ("CEO") are separated at VSE.
-The Board believes that this structure best serves the Company's needs at this time.
+The positions of Chairman of the Board and VSE's chief executive officer ("CEO") are separated at VSE.
+The Board believes that this structure best serves the Company's current needs.
 The Board believes that its existing structure effectively maintains independent oversight of management.
-The Board periodically reviews and considers whether the positions of Chairman and CEO should be combined as part of its regular review of the effectiveness of our governance structure.
+The Board periodically reviews and considers if the positions of Chairman and CEO should be combined as part of its regular review of the effectiveness of our governance structure.